After a rough year, GoPro gets back to basics

 His co-workers let out a chorus of "ooohs!" before one quietly said what they all seemed to be thinking: "I hope he's OK -- and I hope he was filming."

 The video, shot on a brand new GoPro Hero7 Black camera with a new image stabilization feature, was impressively smooth for such a violent event.
-Loughery suffered light industries.
+Loughery suffered light injuries.

 GoPro has been bruised recently, too.
 But it hopes a new update to its flagship Hero camera, announced Thursday, can help it recover.